Category: Foot & Ankle Pain

 When should I worry about heel pain?

-Get checked if you can’t bear weight, have major swelling/bruising, pain is worsening daily, there’s numbness/tingling/burning, fever/redness, or pain followed a clear injury.
+Get checked promptly if you cannot bear weight, have major swelling or bruising, pain is worsening daily, pain followed a clear injury, the foot is hot or red with fever, or symptoms include spreading numbness, tingling, or weakness.

 • Ankle Sprain Recovery Timeline: What’s Normal, What’s Not, and Rehab Steps